denten-books/plain-text/1-chapter.md

 The literary device offers no such permanence.
 It contains inscription of a qualitatively different kind from writing.
-Based on the blueprints for the universal Turing machine, the outlines of which will gradually come into focus, the reading device merely emulates a book.
+Based on the blueprints for the universal Turing machine, the outlines of which will gradually come into focus, the reading implement merely sumulates a book.
 The engineering of literary artifacts conceal a number of design choices, obscuring  the flows of code and codex under the familiar guise of surface representation.
 The digital book is not just a book.
 It is a universal Turing machine, a machine, that besides incorporating the figures of reading and writing, holds the potential to effect all possible metaphors.[^ln1-notquite] The task of the literary scholar reading on the level of the device becomes to expose the conceptual system that governs the activity.
 It is finally to make it available to interpretation---that is to free play of ideas.
-I would like to know what happens in the metaphorical transference between the book and the device emulating the book.
-Knowing in that sense allows me to consent, or, conversely, to resist elements of imposed structure.
+I would like to know what happens in the metaphorical transference between the book and the apparatus emulating the book.
+Knowing in that sense allows one to consent, or, conversely, to resist elements of imposed structure.

 [^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
-The Turing machine is a *thought experiment* that imagines a device.
-The PC is a device emulating a Turing machine.
+The Turing machine is a *thought experiment* that imagines a machine.
+The PC is a machine emulating the thought experiment.
 See
 @putnam_representation_1988, 121-5; @chalmers_does_1996; @petzold_code:_2000.
 A
 more detailed discussion follows in 1.2.